mehdi-lamrani/python-trading/README.md

 - Retrieve a daily price CSV files for a stock
 - Load it in a Pandas Dataframe
 - iterate over the CSV and send each daily price to the console or gui to give the user (trader) the opportunity to buy sell or pass.
-- Use DataFrame.iterrows to iterate over the CSV and iteratively fire the price for each day it is a *generator which yields both the index and row (as a Series):
+- Use DataFrame.iterrows to iterate over the CSV and iteratively fire the price for each day <br>
+  it is a *generator which yields both the index and row (as a Series):
   ```
   df = pd.DataFrame({'c1': [10, 11, 12], 'c2': [100, 110, 120]})